Trade preferences available to the African, Caribbean and Pacific States having concluded WTO-compatible agreements with the EU.

 The Commission is empowered to adopt delegated acts in accordance with Article 24a of Regulation (EC) No 1528/2007 to amend Annex I to that Regulation so as to add regions or States from the ACP Group of States that have concluded negotiations on an agreement with the EU and which meets the requirements of Article XXIV of GATT 1994.

-Côte d'Ivoire, Ghana, Botswana, Namibia, Swaziland and Kenya, on one hand and the European Union and its Member States on the other hand concluded negotiations on an Economic Partnership Agreement.
+Côte d'Ivoire, Ghana, Botswana, Namibia, Eswatini and Kenya, on one hand and the European Union and its Member States on the other hand concluded negotiations on an Economic Partnership Agreement.
 Moreover, Fiji and Cameroon ratified their respective interim EPA agreement.

-Therefore, the Commission adopted Delegated Acts by which the following countries were re-included in Annex I to Regulation (EC) No 1528/2007: The Republic of Botswana, The Republic of Côte d'Ivoire, The Republic of Ghana, The Republic of Namibia, The Kingdom of Swaziland, The Republic of Cameroon, The Republic of the Fiji Islands, as of 1.10.2014, and The Republic of Kenya, as of 25.12.2014.
+Therefore, the Commission adopted Delegated Acts by which the following countries were re-included in Annex I to Regulation (EC) No 1528/2007: The Republic of Botswana, The Republic of Côte d'Ivoire, The Republic of Ghana, The Republic of Namibia, The Kingdom of Eswatini, The Republic of Cameroon, The Republic of the Fiji Islands, as of 1.10.2014, and The Republic of Kenya, as of 25.12.2014.

 As of 28 July 2016 Regulation (EC) No 1528/2007 was repealed and replaced by Regulation (EU) 2016/1076 of the European Parliament and of the Council of 8 June 2016.
 The Regulation applies the arrangements for products originating in certain states which are part of the African, Caribbean and Pacific (ACP) Group of States provided for in agreements establishing, or leading to the establishment of, economic partnership agreements.